The iPhone Compensation Claim Against Apple Inc.

 Justin Gutmann

-If Mr Gutmann is successful, up to 26.1 million UK customers who bought an iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus or an iPhone X, would be entitled to compensation for each model owned.
-As an opt-out claim, customers will not need to actively join the case to seek damages.
+If Mr Gutmann is successful, up to 23.8 million UK consumers who bought an iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, or iPhone 7 Plus would be entitled to compensation for each model owned.
+As an opt-out claim, consumers will not need to actively join the case to seek damages.
 Instead, they will be part of the claim unless they decide to opt out from it.

 Charles Lyndon: Breaking ground